MENU

 Literary Monuments in Karuizawa

-There are also many monuments and statues that tell of the connection with many literary figures, and you can feel the vestiges of these sensitivities everywhere in the town.
-Let us introduce them to you.
+There are many monuments and statues that tell of the ties with many literary figures, and you can feel the vestiges of these sensitivities everywhere in the town.
+Let us introduce them here.

 ~Man’yoshu Poem Monument

-Two poems about the Usui Pass are included in the 20th volume of Japan’s oldest anthology of poetry, Manyoshu.
-The monument was erected in 1967 by the town of Karuizawa at the viewing platform of the old Usui Pass, inscribed with these two poems. <The former is a song about a wife who leaves her husband and crosses the Usuhi Pass, thinking of him.
+Two poems about the Usui Pass are included in the Man’yoshu, Japan’s oldest anthology of poetry, in volume 20.
+The monument was erected by the town of Karuizawa in 1967 at the viewing platform of the old Usui Pass, inscribed with the two poems. <The former is a song about a wife who leaves her husband and crosses the Usuhi Pass, thinking of him.
 The former is a song about a wife who leaves her husband and crosses the Usui Pass, thinking of him.
 The latter is a song sung by a husband thinking of his wife as she crosses the Usui Pass.
 It is estimated that the ancient Higashiyama Road at that time passed near the Iriyama Pass, south of the Nakayama Road route.

-This numerical monument is said to be the monument of one family in the world.
-It is said that there was a large stone monument by the old Nakasendo road, but it was buried by the Asama eruption in 1783, and later washed away by a flood and lost.
+This is a monument of numbers, known as “Hitotsuya no Uta Monument.
+It is said that there was a large stone monument by the old Nakasendo road, but it was buried by the Asama eruption in 1783, and later washed away by floods and lost.
 It is said that around the end of the Edo period, the head priest of Kumano Shrine in the pass rebuilt the monument at this location, fearing the loss of the song.
 The shrine is located a short distance downhill from the pass in the direction of Kamishu. <The mountain road is cold and lonely.

-This is a monument to a haiku poem by Matsuo Basho (1644-1694), a haiku poet of the early Edo period, in his “Sarashina Travels” (1688), titled “Fukitobushi Ishi mo Asama no Nobunikana” (“The stone that blows away is also Asama’s field”).
+This is a monument to a haiku by Matsuo Basho (1644-1694), a haiku poet of the early Edo period, from his “Sarashina Travels” (1688), “Fukitobushi Ishi mo Asama no Nobunikana” (“The Stone That Blows Away is also Asama’s Field”).
 The monument was erected by Shunjuan Ren of Saku in August 1793, the 100th anniversary of Basho’s death, in the precincts of Sengen Shrine in Oiwake.
 It was written by Chosui Shunjuan.
-Sarashina Travels” is a travelogue of Basho’s trip to Sarashina, Shinshu, accompanied by his pupil Ochi Etsujin, from Owari to Kiso, where they went to see the moon.
+Sarashina Travels” is a travelogue of Basho’s trip to Sarashina, Shinshu, accompanied by his pupil Ochi Etsujin, from Owari to Kisoji for moon-watching.
 There is another Basho monument in the town, located across the road from the Sho monument in old Karuizawa.
 The haiku is “Horse wo sae namemuru yuki no asatashiya” (Koshi Ginko’s haiku).
 This monument was erected in 1843 by the Karuizawa haiku poet Kobayashi Tamahogi.

 ~Tagore Memorial Statue